 Thin-Film Solar Panels and Hazards

-Gallium arsenide, copper-indium-gallium-diselenide, and cadmium-telluride are more toxic materials found in thin-film solar panels than those found in typical silicon solar panels.
+Gallium arsenide, copper-indium-gallium-diselenide, and cadmium-telluride are more toxic in thin-film solar panels than in typical silicon solar panels.

 These materials may pose significant environmental and public health risks if they are not handled and disposed of correctly.
 On the other hand, manufacturers have a substantial financial incentive to recycle rather than discard these extremely precious and frequently uncommon materials.